cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > DevNo=1	Vid=0x2207,Pid=0x350f,LocationID=132	Mode=Loader	SerialNo=

-Next we need to earase the flash.
+Next we need to erase the flash.
 This step generates some weird messages, but seems to work regardless.

 > sudo ./upgrade_tool EF MiniLoaderAll.bin

-Next we need to chage the active storage device to the SD card.
+Next we need to change the active storage device to the SD card.

 > sudo ./upgrade_tool SSD